 LinkedIn's algorithm prioritizes content that generates high levels of engagement because it wants to show users content that they are likely to engage with.
 The more engagement a post receives, the more likely it is to be seen by a wider audience and potentially go viral, further increasing its reach and impact.

-What are Engagement Pods and How Do They Work?
+What Are LinkedIn Engagement Pods and How Do They Work?

 An engagement pod is a group of people who organize together with the purpose of supporting and engaging with each other's content on platforms such as LinkedIn.